 - Laser surgery: The doctor guides a machine that uses laser energy to make the incisions and soften the cataract.
-The cataract is then removed usually by suctioning.
+The rest of the surgery is much like phacoemulsification.
 Using the laser instead of a knife (scalpel) may speed recovery and be more accurate.

 The doctor may close the incision with very small stitches.
 Usually, a self-sealing (sutureless) method is used.
 If you have stitches, they may need to be removed later.